 What is ransomware-as-a-service (RaaS)?

 Ransomware-as-a-service is a recent development in the industry that has seen a significant rise in the spread of ransomware.
 RaaS is cloud-based ransomware sold to distributors at a fee; the distributors then oversee the spread of the virus to the innocent public.
-The RaaS creators often take a cut from the percentage profits made from victims.
+The RaaS creators often take a cut from the percentage of profits made from victims.

 As you can see, this is a very profitable business model since millions of dollars have been paid as ransom over the last few years.
 This model has become extremely popular since it allows both skilled and unskilled programmers and computer users to launch ransomware attacks successfully.
-In the past, this wasn’t possible since launching a ransomware attack required a considerable level of coding and programming skills.
+In the past, this wasn’t possible since launching a who faced ransomware attacks required a considerable level of coding and programming skills.